saisusmithainavolu/IOT_CourseClasswork/ESP32_Anjay_leshan_client_Tutorial/Push_Button_Control.md

 ## ESP32 Anjay leshan client experiments - Push Button control

 In this Tutorial, we will see how we can create the Push button object in Leshan Server thru Anjay libraries.
 The button is a basic component and widely used in many ESP32 projects.
-In the code, by reading the state of the input pin, we can infer the button is pressed or not.
+Push button object is used to report the state of a momentary action push button control and to count the number of times the control has been operated since the last observation.

 **How Button Works**
 - When the button is pressed, the pin A is connected to the pin B